the more you know

 San Juan Islands

-The San Juan Islands are a super romantic place to elope with stunning sunsets, beautiful ocean views, and lots to do!
+The San Juan Islands are a super romantic place to elope with stunning sunsets and beautiful ocean views as your backdrop!
 It’s a place to sit back and relax, but also explore the other islands or ocean waters.
-This is a great place to elope if you want something super low key and that is family friendly.
+This tropical island is a great place to elope if you want something super low-key and that is family-friendly.

-Once you are on the island there are breweries, coffee shops and great dining.
-Along with beaches to have a fire, watch for the foxes, take a sail boat ride, kayak, whale watch and more.
+Once you are on the island there are breweries, coffee shops, and great dining.
+Along with the best beaches to have a fire, watch for the foxes, take a sailboat ride, kayak, whale watch, and more.
 Oh, did I mention sea planes!!
-You can also ferry over to the other islands like Orcas, Sucia and more.
+You can also ferry over to the other islands like Orcas, Sucia, and more.

 Depending on where within the island chain you are looking to elope, a permit may or may not be required.